Skip to main contentMenu

 Inaccessible treatment.

 Post-bite vaccines are not always available to bite victims in resource-poor regions where they are most needed.
 The average cost of post-exposure treatment in Africa is around $40, and in Asia it's $49.
-Given that the average daily income in these countries is $1-$2, that expense can be nearly impossible for families to cover.
+Given that the average daily income in some countries in these regions is $1-$2, that expense can be nearly impossible for families to cover.
+Yet vaccinating dogs, which costs about $3, offers a cost-effective path forward for rabies elimination compared to post-exposure treatment.

 Prevention methods fall short.

-Vaccinating at least 70% of dogs can eliminate human rabies deaths, and low immunisation results (50%) can still provide a reasonable chance to control the disease.
-Inhumane mass killing of dogs, though widely prevalent, does nothing to halt the spread of rabies, and can even worsen the problem.
+Vaccinating 70% of at-risk dogs can eliminate human rabies deaths, and low immunization results (50%) can still provide a reasonable chance to control the disease.
+The inhumane mass killing of dogs, though widely prevalent, does nothing to halt the spread of rabies, and can even worsen the problem.

 Rabies History

-An ancient disease first documented in Babylon, 2300 B.C., rabies has one of the highest fatality rates of all infectious diseases.
+An ancient disease documented in Mesopotamia as early as 1930 B.C., rabies has one of the highest fatality rates of all infectious diseases.
 Once an individual shows symptoms, it is considered to be 99.9% fatal.

 But it doesn't have to be this way.
-In fact, in the United States and many countries in Europe, effective policies and funding have led to the complete elimination of dog rabies.
-But elimination of dog rabies in these countries has also led to a lack of prioritisation for funding and support to eliminate the disease across the world.
+In fact, in the United States and many countries in Europe and Latin America, effective policies and funding have led to the complete elimination of dog rabies.
+But elimination of dog rabies in these countries has also led to a lack of prioritization for funding and support to eliminate the disease across the world.